PhD Handbook

 Welcome from PhD Program Director

 Welcome to the PhD Program of the School of Social Welfare at The University of Kansas (KUSSW).
-This Handbook is written to provide guidance to our doctoral students at all phases in the program.
-It outlines how the doctoral program works from admission through dissertation defense.
-It offers answers to many of the questions that arise as students progress through their doctoral education.
+This Handbook is written to provide guidance to our PhD students at all phases in the program.
+It outlines how the PhD program works from admission through the dissertation defense and offers answers many of the questions that arise as students progress through their degree program.

 We are very proud of our PhD Program, which began in 1981.
-Our esteemed graduates hold positions in premier universities and research sites around the country and the world.
-Most of our doctoral students complete the PhD degree within 4 to 6 years.
-The University of Kansas Graduate Studies expects all doctoral students to earn their PhDs within an eight (8) year period, though exceptions to this time limit may be granted under certain limited conditions.
+Our esteemed graduates hold positions in premier universities, research sites, and organizations around the country and the world.
+Most of our students complete their PhD degree within 4 to 6 years.
+The University of Kansas Office of Graduate Studies expects all doctoral students to earn their PhDs within an eight (8) year period, though exceptions to this time limit may be granted under certain limited conditions.

 The faculty and staff teaching and working with students enrolled in the KUSSW PhD Program are committed to your success.
-There are numerous supports in place to assist you as you earn your degree, from faculty who invest extra time to work with and mentor students, to peer mentors, to the SSW Professional Writing Consultant, KU Writing Center and International Student Services.
-As you make your way through your education, please do not hesitate to ask for help from administrators, staff, and other students.
+There are numerous supports in place to assist you as you earn your degree, from faculty who invest extra time to work with and mentor students, to the SSW Professional Writing Consultant, KU Writing Center and International Student Services.
+As you make your way through your education, please do not hesitate to ask for help from administrators, faculty, staff, and other students.
+We are here to support and invest in you as members of our community.

 What does it take to be successful in the program?
 Current and former students, and faculty and staff share these ideas for your consideration:

-• Immerse yourself in the life and the work of the School (i.e., during your residency years and at other opportune times spend as much time on campus as possible and otherwise keep in regular touch with the program director, your faculty advisor, your faculty mentor(s), our experienced staff, and your peers – new and old – who may have learned a thing or two that will enhance your journey.
+- Immerse yourself in the life and the work of the School (i.e., spend time on campus and otherwise keep in regular touch with the Program Director, your Faculty Guide, your faculty mentor(s), our experienced staff, and your peers who may have learned a thing or two that will enhance your journey.

-• Keep in touch with the Program Director.
-Aside from your official enrollment advising session each semester, let the program director know what you are doing, where your interests lie, and your future goals and aspirations.
+- Keep in touch with the Program Director.
+Aside from your official enrollment advising session each semester, let the Program Director know what you are doing, where your interests lie, and your future goals and aspirations so that they can best support your progress.

-• Rely on your academic and faculty advisors to discuss your learning, any problems you may be having (doing so before they “fester”), and your plans and vision for your scholarly goals.
+- Rely on your academic and faculty advisors to discuss your learning, any problems you may be having, and your plans and vision for your scholarly goals.

-• Tap opportunities for mentoring from instructors, advisors, integrative paper and dissertation committee members, supervisors of assistantships, and other faculty.
+- Tap into opportunities to gain mentoring from instructors, advisors, integrative paper and dissertation committee members, supervisors of assistantships, and other faculty – this will allow you to build networks of mentorship as opposed to a singular mentorship connection during your time at KU.

-Thanks to considerable faculty support and to our students’ own ingenuity, you’ll discover that our PhD students are very productive, publishing in peer-reviewed journals and presenting their research and conceptual ideas at national and sometimes international conferences, including at our premier teaching (CSWE) and research (SSWR) forums.
+Thanks to considerable faculty support and to our students’ own ingenuity, you’ll discover that our PhD students are very productive, publishing in peer-reviewed journals and presenting their research and conceptual ideas at national and sometimes international conferences, including at our premier teaching (Council on Social Work Education; CSWE) and research (Society for Social Work and Research; SSWR) forums.

-Again, welcome.
-We hope that you find this Handbook helpful, and that your time spent with us in the KUSSW is challenging, inspiring, and rewarding.
+As you look forward to and move through this transformative experience, we want to say again: welcome.
+We are so pleased to have you here as a member of our community.
+We hope that you find this Handbook helpful in supporting your journey, and that your time spent with us in the KUSSW is challenging, inspiring, and rewarding.

 Policies and Procedures